 Storing: These Eggplant Appetizers can last in the refrigerator for 3-5 days.
 After a few days, the tomatoes and eggplant will become mushy as the liquid in them leaches out.
 So try to finish any leftovers within a couple of days of cooking.

 Freeze: These roll-ups don’t freeze well because of the tomatoes.
 But you can freeze the eggplant slices once they have been fried and cooled.
 They will last for about 3 months.
 When you are ready to use them, allow them to thaw, warm in the oven, and then assemble with freshly made spread and tomatoes.

 - Baked Eggplant Parmesan Recipe

 - Eggplant Napoleon

 - salt to taste

-- Peanut oil for deep frying (avocado, canola, and vegetable oil work too)
+- Avocado oil for frying (canola or vegetable oil work too)

 - Wash each eggplant and cut lengthwise into 1/2 inch thick slices.